RichardBradley/liquibase.github.com/_posts/2009-09-25-liquibase-2-0-beta-4-released.md

 subnav: subnav_blog.md
 title: Liquibase 2.0 Beta 4 Released
 ---
+# Liquibase 2.0 Beta 4 Released

-Beta 4 of Liquibase 2.0 is now available from <a href="http://www.liquibase.org/download">http://www.liquibase.org/download</a>
+Beta 4 of Liquibase 2.0 is now available from <a href="https://download.liquibase.org/download-community/">Liquibase download page</a>

 The major improvement over beta 3 is the fact that it will actually run...